Haw Par Villa: History

 In 2014, artists Chun Kai Qun, Chun Kaifeng and Elizabeth Gan, under the curatorial platform Latent Spaces, staged four exhibitions in the theme park's unused spaces.
 Their first exhibition, Nameless Forms, featured the works by the Chun twins, Darren Tesar, Sai Hua Kuan and collective Yunrubin, which respond to the place's defunct exhibition halls, idle pavilions and the materials that were left behind.

+In 2015, heritage tour travels company Journeys Pte Ltd was appointed by STB to manage the park on a ten year contract.

+In 2017, Journeys gave a sneak preview of a museum dedicated to death and the afterlife, named Hell's Museum, within the park.
+The concept drew mixed reactions from the public.
+Hell's Museum was to be opened in June 2018.

 Haw Par Villa was closed for renovations in October 2020.
 It was originally scheduled to reopen on 31 March 2021, but was delayed due to the park operator, Journeys, needing more time to "further enhance its offerings".
-Haw Par Villa has been opened since 1 July 2021 after extension restoration works and has welcomed guests internationally ever since.
+Haw Par Villa eventually reopened on 1 July 2021 after extension restoration works.

+On 28 October 2021, after four years of research and development, Journeys officially launched Hell's Museum.
+The museum has since become one of Singapore's top-rated museums on TripAdvisor.

+Throughout Journeys' tenure as park operator, it has rebranded the park to attract the younger generation, while maintaining emphasis on the park’s heritage and philosophies.
+The park hosted major music events such as Noise Invasion, Haw Par Thrilla, and Ice Cream Sundays, and its Asian and heritage-themed Halloween events, Haw Ror Villa, achieved sell-out status in 2024 and 2025.
+From a low of 7,000 visitors a month in 2015, Haw Par Villa enjoyed visitor figures of 35,000 to 40,000 in 2025.

+In November 2025, STB announced that the park would be partially closed from 8 December for maintenance and repair works while Hell’s Museum remains open.
+Journey's contract with STB ended on 7 December.